ece362-purdue/proton-labs/lab7-uart/README.md

 - `scanf` is still technically a blocking function, and perhaps you don't want the control code to be stuck here while you're waiting on the user to type something in.
 That requires a completely different approach to how you will handle incoming characters - you still store characters in a buffer continuously with the UART interrupt, but instead of using `scanf` which blocks flow, just read the buffer manually when you need it.

 A common question that comes up is why we didn't use DMA to handle the UART receive.
 DMA is purely a data transfer peripheral - it wouldn't be able to handle things like Backspace and newlines, which would have required CPU time anyway.
-DMA is still useful if you're connecting UART to another device, where you know exactly the format of the data being received into the RP2350, and you don't have to do extra processing on the received data.
+DMA is still useful if you're connecting UART to another device where you're not dealing with things like newline and backspace handling, since you know the exact format of the data being received into the RP2350, and you don't have to do extra processing on the received data.

 > [!IMPORTANT]
+> The test for step 4 runs the name/age exchange twice.
+First, it types it directly (`Person 21` + Enter).
+Then it types `Perjx`, presses Backspace twice to remove `x` and `j`, and finishes with `son 21` - landing on the same buffer, `Person 21`.
+Both rounds must produce exactly:
+> ```
+> Hello, Person!
+You are 21 years old
+> ```
+>
-> Show your TA that you can read in a name and age using `scanf`, and that you can edit your input with Backspace.
+> When in lab, show your TA that you can read your own name and age using `scanf`, and that you can edit your input with Backspace.
 Show them the code you wrote, and explain how it works.
 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.